Spiritual Habits Are Good Habits

 Becoming selfless requires a degree of mindfulness, which means monitoring our thoughts for self-centered notions and selfish desires.
 But this does not imply we should completely forget about ourselves, our material needs, or our personal quest for knowledge, wisdom, and spiritual maturity.
 Even so, the overriding goal of a selfless life is one of consideration, cooperation, teamwork, altruism, and fairness.
 These are the hallmarks of selfless living.

 How do we identify selfish motives?
-Selfishness means we invariably push to the front of the line or hoard all things to ourselves.
-It means we live self-centered lives that ignore the needs of others, we try to take advantage of others, or we avoid responsibilities to our family, friends, business associates, and communities.
+Selfishness means we invariably push to the front of the line or hoard everything for ourselves.
+It means we live self-centered lives that ignore the needs of others, we try to take advantage of others, or we avoid our responsibilities to family, friends, business associates, and communities.

 Anyone who wants to be the first, must be the last and the servant of all.